-Learning how many overnight trips respondents are planing this year gives us a good idea of how excited people are to travel with their pets.
-The results of the survey showed that just 4.6% are not planning any overnights with their pets, 27.5% are planning at one or two trips, 36.7% are planning three to five getaways, and 31.3% plan to travel with their pet six or more times this year!
+Learning how many overnight trips respondents are planing indicates how excited people are to travel with their pets.
+The results of our survey showed that just 4.6% are not planning any overnights with their pets.
+Pets will be happy to learn that 27.5% are planning at one or two trips, 36.7% are planning three to five getaways, and 31.3% plan to travel with their pet six or more times this year!

-As we anticipated, the majority of respondents, 63.8%, travel by car or pick-up, 28.3% travel by motorhome or RV, 6.3% fly, and 1.7% choose a different mode of transportation.
+As we anticipated, the majority of respondents, 63.8%, travel by car or pick-up.
+The second most popular chose is traveling by motorhome or RV at 28.3%.
+Flying appeals to 6.3% of our readers, and 1.7% choose a different mode of transportation.

-With all the alternatives out there, it’s interesting to know that 35.4% opt for campgrounds or RV parks, 47.9% of respondents stay at pet friendly hotels, 11.3% choose vacation rentals, 3.3% bunk with friends or family, and 2.1% arrange other accommodations.
+With all the alternatives out there, 35.4% of our readers opt for campgrounds or RV parks.
+The next most popular choice at 47.9% is to stay at pet friendly hotels.
+The remainder choose vacation rentals (11.3%), bunk with friends or family (3.3%), and arrange other accommodations (2.1%).

-Leaving our pets behind can be difficult, and only 7.1% of respondents said they had no concerns when traveling without their pets.
-For 14.2%, their biggest worry is their pets will miss them or not understand why they left, 20.8% said they’re concerned that the care their pets receive won’t be the same quality they’d provide, 7.1% worried their pet would get sick or lost, 13.3% believed they’d miss their pets too much or feel too guilty to enjoy their trip, and 37.5% decided that won’t travel without their pets.
+Leaving our pets behind can be difficult.
+Only 7.1% of respondents said they had no concerns when traveling without their pets.
+For 14.2%, their biggest worry is their pets will miss them or not understand why they left.
+Another 20.8% said they’re concerned that the care their pets receive won’t be the same quality they’d provide, and 7.1% worried their pet would get sick or lost.
+Another 13.3% believed they’d miss their pets too much or feel too guilty to enjoy their trip.
+And 37.5% simply decided that won’t travel without their pets.

-Thanks to everyone who took the time to fill out the survey.
-We wish you all fantastic, pet friendly travels!
+Thanks to everyone who took the time to fill out our pet travel survey.
+We wish you all fantastic travels!